Shockblack/Shockblack.github.io/about.md

 I also enjoy going to local concerts and music festivals with my friends.

 ## Education
-I am currently working towards my B.S. in both Physics and Astronomy at The Ohio State University.
+I received my B.S. in Astronomy & Astrophysics at The Ohio State University in the Spring of 2023.
-Since the Summer of 2021 I have also been doing research within the Department of Astronomy & Astrophysics.
+Since the Summer of 2021 I have been doing research within OSU's Department of Astronomy & Astrophysics.
 This research has been working on creating near infrared extinction maps towards the Galactic Center, with a paper being prepared for publication.
 I've been on the Dean's List every semester since attending the university.
-I also won the Ann Slusher Tuttle Scholarship, a scholarship given to students nominated by faculty.
+I was also awared the Ann Slusher Tuttle Scholarship and L. Earl Slusher Scholarship from the department!
+Starting in the Fall of 2023 I will be joining Cornell University's Department of Astronomy as a first year PhD student!

-During the summer of 2022 I interned at the UC Berkeley SETI Research Center working on machine learning models.
+During the Summer of 2022 I interned at the UC Berkeley SETI Research Center working on machine learning models.
-The particular models I'm working on are Conditional Bi-Directional Generative Adversarial Networks, or cBiGANS if you're like me and can't rattle all that off.
+I buil a deep neural network called Conditional Bi-Directional Generative Adversarial Networks, or cBiGANS if you're like me and can't rattle all that off.
 These models are meant to create synthetic radio waterfall data to help it further find potential ETI signals.
 For more in-depth details on the project, you can read about it [here](/projects/seti-ml/).

-My goal is to go to grad school to get a PhD in Astronomy & Astrophysics.
+My goal is to go to grad school to get a PhD in Astronomy & Astrophysics. <--(First step accomplished!)
 Recently I have found a cross section of astronomy I really enjoy and am passionate about.
 The hope is to study exoplanets or other phenomenon from a machine learning angle to help automate and streamline our ability to process an ever-increasing amount of information.
 I've found that I really enjoy the coding side of research and the way machine learning/neural networks operate fascinate me.